-Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates.
-The Group's consolidated financial statements are presented in Euro, or EUR, which is the Group's functional currency.
+Items included in the special purpose financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates.
+The Group's consolidated special purpose financial statements are presented in Euro, or EUR, which is the B.V.'s functional currency.
+The subsidiary company, LAVA Therapeutics, Inc., has the functional currency of USD.